-While the polar vortex of 2014 did not cause any bulk power system reliability issues, the NYISO made changes to its market designs to provide stronger incentives for generators to secure fuel availability and enhance preparations for winter peak demand needs.
-At the same time, the NYISO took steps to improve situational awareness of natural gas system conditions and enhance procedures for monitoring generator fuel inventories.
-This combination of actions taken by the NYISO proved valuable in reliably meeting demand throughout the more recent severe cold snaps experienced in the winters of 2017-18 and 2018-19.
+New York’s all-time winter peak was set in January 2014, during multi-day polar vortex conditions that pushed demand to 25,738 MW.
+While the polar vortex of 2014 did not cause any bulk power system reliability issues, the NYISO enhanced its market design to support greater fuel security for generation and took steps to improve situational awareness of natural gas system conditions and generator fuel inventories.
+This combination of actions proved valuable in reliably meeting demand throughout the more recent severe cold snaps experienced in New York State.

-Winter 2021-22 Preparedness
+Winter 2022-23 Preparedness

-Key takeaways for the 2021-22 winter season include:
+Key takeaways from the 2022-23 winter season surveys include:

-- Seasonal and weekly fuel surveys indicate oil and dual-fuel capability generation have sufficient start-of-winter oil inventories (but lower than past years’ inventories).
+- Seasonal and weekly fuel surveys indicate oil and dual-fuel generation have sufficient start-of-winter oil inventories (but lower than past years’ inventories).

 - NYISO has surveyed most generating stations to discuss the past winter and preparations for the upcoming winter, including dual-fuel operation, cold-weather preventative maintenance, fuel procurement arrangements, and fuel switching capabilities.